Davis-Computer-Science/ecs36c-hw3/README.md

 You will find the input file for stack in `[PROJ_ROOT]/input/tree/[num].txt`.

-For each line in the input file for binary search tree:
+For each line in the input file for tree:

 1. `c COMMENTS` All comments will begin with `c`.
 2. `t w` Create an empty tree.
 Note there will be only one `t` for every file and `t` will always proceed other non-comment commands. ```w``` defines the width of the tree.